Follow along: IG @birectifier

 Osmotolerance is basically the ability of micro organisms to tolerate stress.
 The stress comes from solutes dissolved in a solvent.
 Yeast stressors (or lack there of) are probably one of the most significant ways by which rum fermentations differ.
 In many naive cases, the stressors select the yeasts and in cases where you pick the yeasts (team Pombe!), you need to follow up with appropriate stressors (if you cannot work completely sterile).
-I’m probably using language biologists would cringe at, but what the hell, this is a blog.

 All these variables exist in rum fermentations and then some.
-Rum in most cases isn’t just one single yeast or bacteria but a varied community.
+Rum in most cases isn’t just one single yeast or bacteria but a mixed community.
 Changes to the stressor matrix shifts the ability of any member of the microbial community to grow at all or even to become dominant.
 Schizosaccharomyces Pombe yeasts are known for their osmotolerance relative to budding yeasts and in many cases, though they have a lower frequency of occurrence, they can become dominant in spontaneous ferments.
-Before anyone thinks to play around and go huge hoping for greatness, remember, its easy to create a ferment so stressful near nothing beneficial grows but bacteria you don’t want and you end up with an unpredictable sluggish brew working so slowly your economy goes to hell, half the vats stick, and you quickly go out of business.
+Before anyone attempts to play around and go huge hoping for greatness, remember, it is easy to create a ferment so stressful near nothing beneficial grows but bacteria you don’t want and you end up with an unpredictable sluggish brew working so slowly your economy goes to hell, half the vats stick, and you quickly go out of business.
 Rum magic only happens when you know what you are doing so you can walk that magic line.

 If common clean rum is being made stick to common clean and never allow things to drift in the direction of making flavoured rum in the pious hope that you may wake up some day to find that you have become famous by making flavoured rum where it was never been made before.
 You are much more likely to find an infuriated Busha awaiting to tell you that your services are no longer required on that estate.